Understanding Your CARE Tool Assessment

 DSHS adds hours only for the first diagnosis or condition on the list in Section 4, "Complex Medical Conditions."
 If you have several of these conditions, you may need even more help.

-E. You are under 21 years old and need more personal care hours to correct, improve, or prevent further deterioration of your condition.
+You are under 21 years old.
+You need more personal care hours to correct, improve, or prevent further deterioration of your condition.

 DSHS adds hours you need to fully complete your ADLs or IADLs.

-Request a hearing.
+Ask for a hearing.
 You can ask for a hearing by phone.
 It is best to make a written, dated request for a hearing and keep a copy.
-Even if it seems you are going to work things out with DSHS, ask for a hearing just in case you need one.
-It is easy to withdraw a hearing request if things work out.
+Even if it looks like you are going to work things out with DSHS, ask for a hearing just in case you need one.
+It is easy to withdraw (cancel) a hearing request if things work out.
+You will get a hearing request form with your Planned Action Notice.

 Request corrections or additions.
-If the info in the assessment is incorrect or incomplete, send DSHS a dated letter explaining your concerns in detail.
+If any information in the assessment is wrong or missing something, send DSHS a dated letter explaining your concerns in detail.
 Ask them to respond in writing.
 Keep a copy of your letter.